cbmcampbelltown/CBM-Campbelltown-Website/bible-studies.md

 # Bible Talks
 - Time: Monday at 5:00 PM
-- Location: Somewhere in building 10.
-We'll post on [Facebook](https://www.facebook.com/groups/cbmcampbelltown/) when our booking is finalised.
-If you can't find us, contact one of the people on our [leaders page](/leaders/)
+- Location: CA.10.G.03.
+See [Facebook](https://www.facebook.com/groups/cbmcampbelltown/) for updates.
+If you can't find us, contact one of the people on our [leaders page](/leaders/).

 # Bible Studies
 Regular Bible studies run at the following times and locations: